lamyj/sycomore/docs/bloch.rst

 Bloch simulation
 ================

-The Bloch simulation in Sycomore is based on Hargreaves's 2001 paper `Characterization and Reduction of the TransientResponse in Steady-State MR Imaging`_ where limiting cases of the full spin behavior (instantaneous RF pulse, "pure" relaxation, "pure" precession, etc.) are expressed as matrices.
+The Bloch simulation in Sycomore is based on Hargreaves's 2001 paper `Characterization and Reduction of the Transient Response in Steady-State MR Imaging`_ where limiting cases of the full spin behavior (instantaneous RF pulse, "pure" relaxation, "pure" precession, etc.) are expressed as matrices.
 The matrices representing building blocks of a sequence are multiplied amongst them, forming a single matrix operator for a repetition.
 Iterating this process yields a fast simulation of the evolution of a single isochromat and the eigenanalysis of the resulting matrix yields important insights on the steady-state of the sequence.

 Homogeneous coordinates
 -----------------------